Supported care helps young adults to gain the necessary skills and experience they need to move into independent living.

 Young people and supported care

-The young people you will support will usually be school leaving age up to the age of 19.
-In some cases this support may be provided to the age of 21.
+The young people you will support will usually be school leaving age up to the age of 22.

-Each young person will have a plan in place to help with areas such as:
+Each young person will have a plan in place covering:

 Each plan will be unique to a young person, supporting them to become independent, valued individuals who feel part of their family, neighbourhood and community networks.